 Most visitors to Siem Reap are there for the sole purpose of marveling at the ancient temples of Angkor Wat.
-But if you’re spending several days exploring the Angkor archeological park you’ll likely find that you’re getting a bit “templed-out”.
-A day trip to the stilt village of Kampong Phluk and nearby flooded forest on the edge of Tonle Sap Lake is the perfect way to break up several days of exploring temples.
+But if you’re spending several days exploring the Angkor archeological park, you’ll likely find that you’re getting a bit “templed-out”.
+A day trip to the stilt village of Kampong Phluk and the nearby flooded forest on the edge of Tonle Sap Lake is the perfect way to break up several days of exploring temples.

-For a 3-day trip to Siem Reap we would recommend spending the first day taking the Small Circuit Tour of Angkor Wat and Angkor Thom on the first day, visiting the Kampong Phluk stilt village on the second day, and then heading back to the Angkor Archeological Park for the Grand Circuit Tour on your third day.
+For a 3-day trip to Siem Reap, we would recommend spending the first day taking the Small Circuit Tour of Angkor Wat and Angkor Thom on the first day, visiting the Kampong Phluk stilt village on the second day, and then heading back to the Angkor Archeological Park for the Grand Circuit Tour on your third day.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Kampong Phluk Stilt Village and Flooded Forest on Lake Tonle Sap